byu-cpe/ComputingBootCamp/website/_modules/pythonEnvs.md

 - We want to be able to install as many different python versions as desired on the system for our own use.
 - We want to create *sand-boxed* virtual environments for running python.
 That is, each virtual environment will have its own version of python installed and its own custom set of python modules added to it.
 In this way a given environment is totally isolated from the system python and from each other.

-There are two ways to do this: using python's `venv` module or using `Conda`.
+There are three ways to do this: using python's `venv` module on its own, using `venv` within `uv`, or using `Conda`.
 They will be covered in that order.
 There are advantages and disadvantages to each.

 # Using venv